Novartis/NDSRIs_in_silico_tool/Data_Analysis/readme.txt

-This folder contains the code of data analysis on data.
+This folder contains the code of data analysis part in the paper.

+please see data_analysis.ipynb for further information